 Aboriginal Affairs and Northern Development Canada provides financial assistance to Status Indian and Inuit students for tuition, transportation, and living expense support through the Post-Secondary Student Support Program (PSSSP).

-Indspire is a nationally registered nonprofit organization that also provides career information and post secondary awards to First Nation, Inuit and Métis students.
-Insdspire Scholarships, Awards, and Bursaries.
+Indspire is a nationally registered nonprofit organization that also provides career information and post-secondary awards to First Nation, Inuit and Métis students.
+Indspire Scholarships, Awards, and Bursaries.

 Rehabilitation, Retraining, and Educational Upgrading

 In BC, some individuals may qualify for assistance through Worksafe BC.
 Worksafe BC may help with rehabilitation, retraining, and educational upgrading.
 Visit www.worksafebc.com for more information.

 The Insurance Corporation of British Columbia (ICBC) also offers retraining programs.
 Interested applicants should contact the ICBC Rehabilitation Coordinator directly.
 Additional information is available at www.icbc.com.

 Applicants who are currently receiving Employment Insurance (EI) benefits or who have received benefits in the past may qualify for financial assistance through Service Canada.
 Please visit Service Canada’s website for more information: www.servicecanada.gc.ca.

 Students with Disabilities